cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 Server implementations of OPAQUE do not need access to the raw AKE private key.
 They only require the ability to compute shared secrets as specified in {{key-schedule-functions}}.
 Thus, applications may store the server AKE private key in a Hardware Security Module (HSM) or similar.
-Upon compromise of the OPRF seed and client envelopes, this would prevent an attacker from using this data to mount a server spoofing attack.
+Upon compromise of `oprf_seed` and client envelopes, this would prevent an attacker from using this data to mount a server spoofing attack.
 Supporting implementations need to consider allowing separate AKE and OPRF algorithms in cases where the HSM is incompatible with the OPRF algorithm.